meltyourface/blank/posts/violent-transformations/The-Sanguine-Requiem-Purifying-Tainted-Weapons/index.md

 ---
 Ritual Name: The Sanguine Requiem

-Objective: To exorcise and violently purify a cursed or tainted weapon, stripping it of malevolent energies and freeing the souls of its victims, while potentially harnessing some of its past power.
+**Objective**: To exorcise and violently purify a cursed or tainted weapon, stripping it of malevolent energies and freeing the souls of its victims, while potentially harnessing some of its past power.

-Ingredients:
+**Ingredients**:

 1. An altar - Upon this surface, the weapon will be laid during the ritual.
 2. Salt - Representing purity and protection, creating a barrier against evil forces.